cdl-geneseo/geneseo-dictionary/P/Procrastinate.md

 # Procrastinate

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Procrastinate

 Created by  Unknown User (jnd5) on Apr 11, 2019

 (v.)
 The act of delaying work until the very last minute.
 “Do not procrastinate writing this paper!”